 12. Explore the Under Sea by Diving in Thailand

-If you love watersports and above all, diving, you have to try it in Thailand.
+If you love watersports and, above all, diving, you have to try it in Thailand.
 One of the best places in the world for scuba diving is the Ko Tao.
-This island is world-famous since it is one of the best places for this sport, which also provides diving lessons for beginners.
+This island is world-famous since it is one of the best places for this sport, providing diving lessons for beginners.
 You can also get the necessary equipment in Ko Tao and most other islands.

 - Similan Islands